 Shows an overhead map of the level with helper, terrain, and texture information.

 Shows a top-down view of your level, consisting of bounding boxes and line based helpers.
 Terrain Geometry will not be shown.

 The options behind the Snapping buttons are already explained on different pages, so they won't be discussed here.
-Click the following links for more information: Snap & Alignment (old - up to 5.4).
+Click the following link for more information: Snap & Alignment.